cleverusername82/cleverusername82/README.md

 ### Hi there 👋
+I'm currently learning about React Native and Javascript.

 <!--
 **cleverusername82/cleverusername82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.